Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Cycle graphs and reflections

-The trident graph $M(C)$ thus obtained is invariant under a permutation $(n-1,n)$ of vertices.
-With this in mind, we define a {\it reflection} $R=R_{C}$ associated with a cycle graph $C$ by the following sequence of mutations and a permutation:
+The trident graph $M(C)$ thus obtained is obviously invariant under a transposition $(n-1,n)$ of vertices.
+With this in mind, we define a {\it reflection} $R_{C}$ associated with a cycle graph $C$ by the following sequence of mutations and a transposition: